The Clear

 same thing.
 She

-immediately said she told me so.
+immediately gave that 'I told you so' look.
 What was the point?

 It was readily apparent why three

-of my six couples had won.
+of my seven couples had won.
 No one else in this crowded club had

 much of a clue when it came to